edublancas/edublancas.github.io/index.md

 <img src="edublancas.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 30%"></img>

-I'm a Mechatronics Engineer (that's what my diploma says) raised in Mexico City.
+I'm a Mechatronics Engineer (that's what my diploma says) born and raised in Mexico City.
 I've been doing iOS development for a while and now I turned to Data Science.
 I enjoy applying my technical skills to problems with social impact.

 Like the time that I helped to [stop a 9.3 million fraud](http://techcrunch.com/2013/04/14/bringing-down-the-mexican-mafia-how-mexican-hackers-stopped-a-93-million-fraud/).
 Or when I worked in a project to understand the [causes of home abandonment in Mexico](http://dssg.uchicago.edu/2015/08/13/infonavit-abandonment.html) with a team full of smart people.